Tucson Nose Job (Rhinoplasty) Surgery Information, Benefits and Risks

 How do I prepare for a rhinoplasty?

 At your pre-operative consultation with Dr. Maloney you will be given a map to the surgery center and your prescriptions.
 Get these prescriptions filled before surgery so they are at home when you will need them.
 Pick up some bags of frozen peas or corn to use as icepacks after your procedure.
 You need to stay hydrated, so have plenty of water or sports drinks around the house.
 You should mix sports drinks with water 50/50.
-You should also start taking a stool softener as narcotic pain medication and anesthesia can make you constipated.
+Begin taking an over-the-counter stool softener because narcotic pain medication and anesthesia can make you constipated.

 How is a rhinoplasty performed?

-The operation takes about 1-3 hours depending on what needs to be done.
-The anesthesiologist will put you to sleep for this operation to ensure safety and discomfort.
+The surgery takes about 1 to 3 hours depending on what needs to be done.
+The anesthesiologist will put you to sleep for this operation to ensure your safety and comfort.
 Dr. Maloney will make an incision on the columella (the skin between your nostrils).
 What is done during your rhinoplasty depends on the correction Dr. Maloney is going to make.
-The tip of the nose may need to be refined, a hump on the top of the nose may need to be filed down or the nose may need to be broken to make it more narrow or widen it.
-The middle part of the nose, the septum, may need to be straightened as well.
-Some patients require a combination of the above procedures.
-Depending on what procedures you require, packing may be placed inside the nose as a splint.
-Many times a splint is placed on the outside as well.
+The tip of the nose may need to be refined, a hump on the top of the nose may need to be filed down or the nose may need to be broken to make it more narrow or to widen it.
+The middle part of the nose, the septum, may also need to be straightened.
+Some people require a combination of the above procedures.
+Depending on the procedures you require, packing may be placed inside the nose as a splint.
+Many times a splint is also placed on the outside.
 You will wake up in the recovery room and be ready to go home in about an hour.

 What should I expect after a rhinoplasty?

-You should rest and eat a healthy diet with protein to speed up recovery.
-Sleep with your head elevated for at least the first two days.
+Rest and eat a healthy, high-protein diet to help speed up recovery.
+Sleep with your head elevated for 2 or 3 days to help minimize swelling.
 You should be up walking around every few hours to reduce the risk of blood clots.
-Your nose will be swollen and you may have bruising of your lower eyelids and cheeks after surgery.
-The bruising can last about three weeks, so be patient during the recovery process.
-Swelling is mostly gone at about three weeks, however you will still notice a gradual decrease in swelling for six months.
-You may shower 1-3 days after surgery depending on what the office tells you.
-You will also return to the office for your first post-operative exam 1-3 days after surgery.
-The packing is usually removed by day five.
+Your nose will be swollen and you may experience bruising under your eyes and on your cheeks after surgery.
+Swelling and bruising usually subsides within 3 weeks; however, it may take up to 6 months for all swelling to disappear.
+You may remove your dressings and shower 1 to 3 days after surgery depending on what the office staff advises.
+You will return to the office for your first post-operative exam 1 to 3 days after surgery.
+Packing is usually removed around day 5.
 A low-grade fever is not uncommon after any operation.
-If you have any questions during the recovery phase, please do not hesitate to call out office any time, day or night.
+If you have any questions during the recovery phase, please do not hesitate to call our office any time, day or night.

 What are the benefits of a rhinoplasty?

-After the procedure your nose will be a better size and shape.
-Any deformities will be reduced and your nose will better match the rest of your face.
+After the procedure, your nose will have a better size and shape to fit your face.
+Any deformities will be reduced or corrected, and your nose will better match the rest of your face.

 What are the risks of a rhinoplasty?

-Rhinoplasty has both aesthetic and health risks, and it is the woman’s personal decision whether the benefits outweigh those risks.
-More commonly seen risks include scars, bleeding, infection, asymmetry, excessive firmness, or changes in skin sensation.
-There are also more uncommon, but complicated risks such as deep vein thrombosis.
+Rhinoplasty has both aesthetic and health risks, and it is your personal decision whether benefits outweigh the risks.
+The most common risks include scarring, bleeding, infection, asymmetry, excessive firmness or changes in skin sensation.
+There are also more uncommon but complicated risks, such as deep vein thrombosis.
 For a full list of risks, go to plasticsurgery.org.